carbon-language/carbon-lang/llvm/lib/Target/X86/README.txt

 //===---------------------------------------------------------------------===//

 Test instructions can be eliminated by using EFLAGS values from arithmetic instructions.
-This is currently not done for and, or, xor, neg, shl, sra, srl, shld, shrd, atomic ops, and others.
+This is currently not done for mul, and, or, xor, neg, shl, sra, srl, shld, shrd, atomic ops, and others.
 It is also currently not done for read-modify-write instructions.
+It is also current not done if the OF or CF flags are needed.

 The shift operators have the complication that when the shift count is zero, EFLAGS is not set, so they can only subsume a test instruction if the shift count is known to be non-zero.
+Also, using the EFLAGS value from a shift is apparently very slow on some x86 implementations.

 In read-modify-write instructions, the root node in the isel match is the store, and isel has no way for the use of the EFLAGS result of the arithmetic to be remapped to the new node.

+Add and subtract instructions set OF on signed overflow and CF on unsiged overflow, while test instructions always clear OF and CF. In order to replace a test with an add or subtract in a situation where OF or CF is needed, codegen must be able to prove that the operation cannot see signed or unsigned overflow, respectively.

 //===---------------------------------------------------------------------===//